The Support Team

 Instructional Technology Consultants

-Paige Snay has been with Brightspace support since the fall of 2019.
+Paige Snay has been with us since the fall of 2019.
 As Lead Instructional Technology Consultant, she works with instructors, external vendors, and D2L to establish integrations with Brightspace.
-She also collaborates with the rest of the Brightspace team to support the Brightspace platform and to encourage instructors to utilize it in new and engaging ways.
 Paige holds a B.S.B.A. in Information Systems and Cyber Security from Longwood University.

 Michael Coley joined the Center for Teaching in the Spring of 2021.
 As an Instructional Technology Consultant, his goal is to help promote high-quality teaching through effective usage of technology.
 He has a B.S. in Animal Science and Secondary Education from Middle Tennessee State University and a Masters in Agricultural Education from North Carolina State University.
 While at NC State, his focus of study was on the technology usage of Tennessee teachers.
 He taught high school Agricultural Education for 10 years before changing careers and joining Vanderbilt.